Letters of Permission (Canadian Universities)

 There are firm deadlines by which you must apply for a Letter of Permission and late applications are not accepted.
 You should also take into consideration when the courses are scheduled to start and whether the institution at which you want to take courses has an application deadline for visiting students.

 Once your completed application has been submitted, which includes the application, payment, and any required course outlines or other documents, it can take up to six weeks to receive a Letter of Permission.
+The application fee is not refundable.

 The deadlines to submit your application for a Letter of Permission and all required documents are: